AlexSD92/ckc_lifts/README.md

 - [GitHub](https://github.com/)
     - Provided a Remote repository for the application.
 Allowing for my coding to be backed up online as I go.
 - [Gitpod](https://gitpod.io/)
-    -Development environment used to develop the code for this project.
+    - Development environment used to develop the code for this project.
 - [Colorhunt](https://colorhunt.co/)
     - To select a color pallet for site design.
 - [Gimp](https://www.gimp.org/)